KiranChilakamarri/customerdata/README.md

 Same project is 7 zipped and uploaded here with name 'api.7z'.

-I have recorded deploying thee api's and running sample tests which can be found with name 'CRUD_customerdata.fbr' (Blackberry Flashback player is required to play this file)
+I have recorded deploying these api's and running sample tests which can be found with name 'CRUD_customerdata.fbr' (Blackberry Flashback player is required to play this file)